Codesai/website/README.md

 | Revising      | Looking for feedback, typos |
 | **Polishing** | Ensuring the images are compressed, styles, responsiveness |

 The first step is to create a new branch from the latest **develop** with a quick name related to the post.
+Once the post has gone through **revision** and **polishing** be sure to merge develop into your branch, check that everything is fine and then merge your post into **develop**.
+To publish it, merge develop into **master**.
+Remember to periodically merge develop into your branch if you are still writing the post to get the latest updates (styles could be modified).

 To create a post, simply add a new file in the `_posts` folder named `YYYY-MM-DD-name-of-the-post.md`, the name specified becomes the **permalink**.
 At the top of the file you have to write a small yaml specification, the **bare minimum** to start a post is:
 ```